The Moroccan currency is the Dirham. £1 sterling is approximately 13 Morrocan Dirhams. One Euro is approximately 11

 Our unique smartphone App the Marrakech Riad Travel Guide is free to download and helps you navigate the souks without needing wifi or data roaming.
 We really like the Lonely Planet Marrakech Encounter guide but there are many excellent guides to choose from, why not browse our online store.
-The Dirham is not allowed to be taken out of the country in amounts larger than Dirhams 1,000 consequently it cannot be purchased before travelling.
+The Dirham is not allowed to be taken out of the country in amounts larger than Dirhams 1,000 consequently it cannot be purchased before traveling.
 A bureau de change is available at Marrakech airport and there are ATM machines both at the airport and in the City.
-Scottish notes are not accepted in banks in Morocco and many banks are uncomfortable accepting travellers cheques.
+Scottish notes are not accepted in banks in Morocco and many banks are uncomfortable accepting travelers cheques.

 Suggestion: Ask for some small notes or coins when exchanging money.
 Tips are customary in Marrakech and many everyday items cost much less than a 100 dirham note.

 Top tip: Bear in mind Marrakech has largely a ‘cash economy’.
 Credit cards are not widely accepted except in top restaurants and antique shops.

 Good news if you are planning for exotic last minute holidays.
 Citizens of EU countries, including Britain, do not need a VISA for tourist visits of up to three months.
-There is however a requirement for passports to be valid for the proposed duration of your stay in Morocco.
+Your passport should be valid for the proposed duration of your stay in Morocco.
 No additional period of validity beyond this is required.

 We are fortunate to have an Honorary British Consulate in Marrakesh which can help with a replacement passport or papers to allow British Citizens to return home.

 How far is the airport from the Riads and how do I get there?

-Marrakech Riad Papillon and Marrakech Riad Cinnamon are both accessed through the well known Dar El Bashah entrance to the Medina, our Riad Dar Habiba is accessed through the Riad Zitoun entrance, and our Riad Star is accessed through the Place Mokkef entrance.
+Marrakech Riad Cinnamon and Marrakech Riad Spice are accessed through the well known Dar El Bashah entrance to the Medina, and our Riad Star is accessed through the Place Mokkef or Dior Sabbon entrances.
 The Medina is about 15 minutes drive from the airport.
-We strongly recommend that guests use our airport transfer service priced at £15 pounds each way for two people booked in advance.
+We strongly recommend that arriving guests use our airport transfer service priced at £15 pounds each way for two people booked in advance.
 Our driver will meet you at airport arrivals and you will be accompanied all the way to the Riad.